Search: 4538 results

 about His Son, who on the physical side became a descendant of David, and on the holy, spiritual side

-First of all, I want to thank my God through Jesus Christ for all of you, because your faith is being told about throughout the whole world.
+First of all, I thank my God through Jesus the Messiah for all of you, because the news about your faith is being reported throughout the world.

 For I have no feeling of shame about the good news, because it is the power of God giving salvation to everyone who has faith, to the Jew first, and then to the Greek.